puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

-The puppetlabs-havana module is used to deploy a multi-node installation of OpenStack Havana.
+The puppetlabs-havana module is used to deploy a multi-node or all-in-one installation of OpenStack Havana.
 0.5 is a pre-release version.
 Bug reports and improvements leading to the 1.0 release are welcome.

 ##Module Description

-Using the stable/havana branch of the puppetlabs-openstack modules, puppetlabs-havana allows for the rapid deployment of a multi-node installation of OpenStack Havana.
-Four types of nodes are created for the deployment:
+Using the stable/havana branch of the puppetlabs-openstack modules, puppetlabs-havana allows for the rapid deployment of an installation of OpenStack Havana.
+For the multi-node, four types of nodes are created for the deployment:

 * A controller node that hosts databases, message queues and caches, and most api services.